Serial Jobs¶

 Prerequisites¶

-You learned, in the interactive jobs, how all Triton users must do their computation by submitting jobs to the Slurm batch system to ensure efficient resource sharing.
+You learned, in Slurm: the queuing system, how all Triton users must do their computation by submitting jobs to the Slurm batch system to ensure efficient resource sharing.
+This lets you run many things at once without having to watch each one separately - the true power of the cluster.

 Your first job script¶

-full path to the executable binary of the shell’s interpreter, which is
+followed by the full path to the executable binary of the shell’s

-Bash in our case.
-What then follow are the resource requests and the job steps.
+interpreter, which is Bash in our case.
+What then follow are the

 Let’s take a look at the following script